 Albert Einstein said that “Insanity is doing the same thing over and over again and expecting different results.”

-Yes, it is possible to stick with your budget for too long.
+Yes, it is possible to stick with your current budget for too long.

 Now, if you’re thinking that you just need to push through, let’s look at other industries for guidance.